-If you need additional rows, click the "Add Row" button to enter more Time Worked (or Time Off), as needed.
+If you need additional rows on the Day View page, click the "Add Row" button to enter more Time Worked (or Time Off), as needed.
 Note that Add Row buttons are not displayed for locked days.

 To delete a row, just click the trash can icon to the far left of that row.